arsathits/data-problem-solving/consumer-goods-discount-confusion/readme.md

-# 🛒 Consumer Goods Discount Confusion
+# 🛒 Problem 07: Consumer Goods Discount Confusion

 ## Problem Statement
 You are given a sales dataset from a Consumer Goods company in the form of a DataFrame.